Champii/Nodulator/README.md

   - Added a debug system with 'debug'
   - Console mode to "connect" to an existing/running Nodulator instance and perform standard calls
   - Joined Every modules into this git repo for a stronger compatibility
+  - Shortcut the N.Resource() into a simple N()
+  - Added a 'Watch' for both Instance and Class of Resource, that allow more flexibility

 21/07/15: v0.0.19
   - Added `SingleRoute` object, for manipulating Singleton `Resource`